typrgs/comp3350-project-presentation/_pages/postmortem.md

 ### Time Investment Analysis 🕒

 **Most Time-Consuming:** Getting the architecture right consumed the majority of our time.
-We continually revisited early decisions that proved problematic, particularly regarding how domain-specific objects related to each other and how to structure layers to keep the persistence layer independent of Android packages.
+We continually revisited early decisions that proved problematic, particularly regarding how domain-specific objects should relate to each other and how to structure layers to keep the persistence layer independent of Android packages.

 **Least Time-Consuming:** Administrative tasks like assigning issues and reviewing iteration requirements were relatively quick, typically completed within a single two-hour meeting.